deuill/coreos-home-server/service/mariadb/README.md

 # MariaDB

-This directory contains a simple systemd service for running an instance of MariaDB 10.6.
+This directory contains a simple systemd service for running an instance of MariaDB.

-## Deployment and Use
+## Deployment

 Including the `spec.bu` file here in your host configuration is enough to have MariaDB enabled on the system -- no other configuration is needed.
 The following commands will manage the service